konmik/solid/README.md

 These streams are inspired by [RxJava](https://github.com/ReactiveX/RxJava), but are much faster and take less memory.
 Unfortunately, we don't have high-performance Java 8 data streams on Android, so here is an alternative.
-My tests say that this implementation is about 5 times faster than *RxJava* and takes about 5 times less memory the same time.
+My tests say that this implementation is about 5 times faster than *RxJava* and takes about 5 times less memory the same time on small data sets.

 These (*Iterable*) streams are passive and do not emit items, they are also not thread-safe, so they are greatly simplified.
 If you're stuck with studying *RxJava* you may try to understand these iterable streams first.